crazycooky77/lego_collection/README.md

 ### Bugs
-Known bugs are all listed in the [project's Issues](https://github.com/crazycooky77/ci_project4/issues?q=is%3Aopen+is%3Aissue+label%3Abug) with the label "bug".
-The current list can also be viewed below.
+Known bugs are all listed in these [project's Issues](https://github.com/crazycooky77/ci_project4/issues?q=is%3Aopen+is%3Aissue+label%3Abug) with the label "bug".

-_Insert image_

-Fixed bugs can also be found in the [project's Issues](https://github.com/crazycooky77/ci_project4/issues?q=is%3Aissue+label%3Abug+is%3Aclosed).
+Fixed bugs can also be found in the [project's Issues here](https://github.com/crazycooky77/ci_project4/issues?q=is%3Aissue+label%3Abug+is%3Aclosed).

-_Insert image_

 ## Deployment
 The site was deployed on both Heroku and using a [Digital Ocean](https://www.digitalocean.com/) Droplet.
 This was to keep the site live after the project submission, and due to networking issues caused by Heroku (see [this bug](https://github.com/crazycooky77/ci_project4/issues/44) for additional details).